 “Music will save the world.” –Pablo Casals

 MiM provides youth with an intimate front seat pass to interactive performances, striving to ignite the creative soul and provide aural landscapes that uplift and inspire each young listener.
-Each season, in the months leading up to the mainstage concerts, MiM presents FREE programs for youth, with focus on the underserved, throughout our county.
+Each season, in the months leading up to the mainstage concerts, MiM presents FREE programs for youth, with focus on the underserved throughout our county.

 Starting with its inaugural visit in 2015, MiM regularly presents performances for the youth detained at Santa Cruz Juvenile Hall.
 “One said it was as if they were put in a trance and were let free.
 I asked him if he meant set free from the juvenile hall and he said, ‘No, set free from myself'” Read more about the experience in our BLOG.

-At Mim’s 2018 festival, we presented 20 hours of free musical programming for youth which included visits to 6 schools, and 3-day residencies at Santa Cruz and Santa Clara County Juvenile Detention Centers.
+In 2018, Sound Impact was resident community engagement ensemble for Music in May.
+We presented 20 hours of free musical programming for youth which included visits to 6 schools, and 3-day residencies at Santa Cruz and Santa Clara County Juvenile Detention Centers.
 The curriculum, entitled “Use Your Voice”, began with an exploration of the world of classical chamber music and quickly delved into relatable topics such as effective communication, respect, connection, and inspiration.
 The final visit culminated in a collaborative performance: their words and our music.
 Their vulnerability was heart breaking, inspiring, and affirmed music’s ability to break boundaries and connect people of all backgrounds.

 Juvenile hall superintendent and probation division director, Sara Ryan: “For us, the best safety tool is building relationships, and that’s what the music does here.
 You felt it in the room, for those moments, we were all equal.
 There wasn’t management, and probation, and these [correctional dynamics] — we all were connected and calm.
 It’s an escape.
 It grounds all of us and it’s such a gift.”